octopus-network/near-ibc/README.md

 Full account id: `<channel id>.ef.transfer.<root account>`.

-This account is for receiving/locking NEP-141 assets which are native in NEAR protocol when they are transfered out of NEAR protocol, and for transfering/unlocking these NEP-141 assets when they are transfered back to NEAR protocol.
-It is implemented by crate `channel-escrow`.
+This account is for receiving/locking NEP-141 assets which are native in NEAR protocol when they are transferred out of NEAR protocol, and for transferring/unlocking these NEP-141 assets when they are transferred back to NEAR protocol.
+The contract in this account is implemented by crate `channel-escrow`.

-This contract will at least provide the following interfaces (functions):
+The contract `channel-escrow` will at least provide the following interfaces (functions):

 * Function `ft_on_transfer`:
   * This function is for receiving assets (which's source chain is NEAR protocol) from NEAR protocol.
 It is acting as a callback of the calling of function `ft_transfer_call` of any NEP-141 contract.
+  * This function will generate a certain IBC event or call a certain function of contract `near-ibc` in root account to start the process for transferring NEAR native assets to other chains. **(TBD)**
 * Function `transfer`:
   * This function can ONLY be called from root account.
   * This function will transfer a certain amount of previously locked NEP-141 tokens to a certain receiver in NEAR protocol.
-  * This function will generate a certain IBC event to inform relayer that a certain amount of previously locked NEP-141 tokens are transfered.
+  * This function will generate a certain IBC event to inform relayer that a certain amount of previously locked NEP-141 tokens are transferred.